 ComPADRE is a digital library of teaching resources for physics and astronomy educators.

 American Association of Physics Teachers will keep you posted on conferences, projects, and competitions as well as just about everything you need to stay up to date with teaching physics.

 Today’s science students must understand engineering practices and design solutions to help them prepare for everyday life and career paths.
 Enrich your STEM curriculum with these engineering resources.

 NASA Engineering Design Process aids teachers in helping students to understand that engineers must imagine and plan before they begin to build and experiment in a variety of challenges for K-2, 3-5, and 6-8.
 The site also provides plenty of guidance for supporting students in the engineering design process.

 Science Buddies offers educators an exhaustive description of the engineering method with a side-by-side comparison against the scientific method.

 TryEngineering has 100+ engineering lesson plans for teachers.
-Students interested in pursuing engineering careers will find the university and careers portals useful.
+Students interested in pursuing engineering careers will find the university and career portals useful.